 BRINK was asked to develop a campaign that would help emphasize the urgency of the case and give a voice to those affected.
 What BRINK planned and executed in just four weeks told compelling stories that drove thousands of supporters to engage in the conversation online and show up on the steps of the U.S. Supreme Court, putting a national spotlight on the issue while shaping the narrative in favor of empathy and compassion.

 BRINK developed a cross-channel digital strategy that included a heavy social media component and, at its core, a microsite that served as an interactive storytelling piece.

-These interviews comprised a 12 minute documentary with 8 “featurettes”, or side videos.
-In addition, the video had “popcorn elements” or timed messages that appeared at different points throughout the film that either encouraged an additional video, provided a depth resource or gave a one-click social media post to share the campaign.
+These interviews comprised a 12-minute documentary with 8 “featurettes”, or side videos.
+Additionally, the video had what we called “popcorn elements” or timed messages that appeared at different points throughout the film that either encouraged an additional video, provided an in-depth resource or provided a one-click social media post to share the campaign.